-In addition to the basic financial statements and accompanying notes, this report also presents certain required supplementary information.
-The supplementary information includes a budget to actual comparisons and statistical analysis tables.
-Supplementary information can be found on pages 31 - 47 of this report.
+In addition to the basic financial statements and accompanying notes, this report also presents certain required supplementary information concerning the District's budget to actual comparisons, statistical analysis tables, and progress in funding its obligation to provide pension benefits to its employees.
+Required supplementary information can be found on pages 36 through 39 of this report.